Internet-Draft SPICE SD-CWT February 2025

 For example, Alice decides to disclose to a verifier the inspector_license_number claim (ABCD-123456), the region claim (California), and the earliest date element in the inspection_dates array (7-Feb-2019).

-/ sd_claims / 17 : /just the disclosures chosen by the Holder/
+/ sd_claims / 17 : [ / these are the disclosures /

 <<[

-/salt/ h'8d5c15fa86265d8ff77a0e92720ca837',
+/salt/ h'2008c50a62d9b59813318abd06df8a89',

 /claim/ 501, / inspector_license_number /